ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 parameterized statements are processed directly within the database management system (DBMS), aka "DBMS-side" parameter processing.
-This approach is often called "server-side" since many DBMSs use client/server architectures connecting over a network.
+This approach is often called "server-side" since many DBMSs use a client/server architecture where the client connect over a network to a server-side DBMS.
 There are many advantages to DBMS-side parameter processing.
-The DBMS has the current information on escaping rules (and can often use more efficient mechanisms than adding escape characters), and it also has other information such as all relevant character encodings.
+The DBMS has the current information on escaping rules (and can often use more efficient mechanisms than adding escape characters), and it also has other information such the relevant character encodings and expected data types.
 Perhaps most importantly, the DBMS developers will typically have security experts review this part of the DBMS system.
-However, DBMS-side parameter processing can require more effort to within implement in DBMS libraries, so many DBMS libraries use "application-side" parameter processing.
+However, DBMS-side parameter processing can require more effort to within implement in DBMS libraries, so many DBMS libraries use "application-side" parameter processing instead.

 "Application-side" parameter processing occurs when the parameter escaping occurs within a library *not* in the DBMS, but instead in the application's